uz-gaz/Tertimuss/README.md

-# Simulation environment for Real-Time Multiprocessor Schedulers
+# Tertimuss: Temperature Energy Real TIme Multiprocessor Scheduling Simulator

 This is a tool to test real-time thermal aware schedulers.